ptsteadman/notebook/stories/feyerabend.md

 program, the other researchers could rapidly recieve a concise, up-to-date outline of Feyerabend's language, in the form of a stream of qualia.

+It worked.

 Feyerabend limited herself to nine hour workdays.
 She spent most of her time inside of the MRI machine, thinking, and vocally telling the computer to store her ideas as qualia codepoints.
-She didn't feel lonely, because she was working with people that she respected.

 <hr>